This article has links to products and services we love, which we may make commission from.

 The hot tub uses clean spring water and recycles it.

-Wood fired hot tubs don’t create bubbles by the way.
+Wood-fired hot tubs don’t create bubbles, by the way.

-The area is lit by fire sticks, giving it a Game of Thrones vibe!
+The area is lit by firesticks, giving it a Game of Thrones vibe!

-If you are watching the re-run, Marthrown of Mabie looks a little different a decade later, there are less trees making room for clearer views!
+If you watch the rerun, Marthrown of Mabie looks a little different a decade later.

 It comes with an outdoor stage, kitchen and campfire.

-The campsite is close to 7Stanes which is popular with mountain bikers.
+The campsite is close to 7Stanes, which is popular with mountain bikers.

 Check availability at Scottish Hostels.